|Founded in 1977

 Comprised of 700 members

 |Organic; FLO||1000 – 2000 meters above sea level|

 |Arabica: Bourbon, Typica, Caturra, Pache||Medium acidity, medium body and rich cocoa, almond, berries|

-This cooperative is clearly involved in the lives of its members beyond the purchasing and selling of their coffee; Pangoa provides an exemplary model of the power of small-farmer cooperatives within Fair Trade.
+Pangoa is clearly involved in the lives of its members beyond the purchasing and selling of their coffee.
+It has promoted economic diversification through cacao production in lower elevations, honey production, and developing local markets for roasted coffee sales.
+Since 2009, it has also promoted local ecotourism projects in its communities to supplement family income.
+Pangoa provides an exemplary model of the power of small-farmer cooperatives within Fair Trade.